api3dao/signed-api/packages/performance-test/README.md

 `SIGNED_DATAS_PER_API_RESPONSE` should remain the same, `TRIGGERS_COUNT` should equal to `TOTAL_AIRNODE_FEEDS`, and `FETCH_INTERVAL` can be set arbitrarily.

-For example, to create an Airnode feed configuration for for no batching case:
+For example, to create an Airnode feed configuration for no batching case:

 ```sh
 SOURCE_SIGNED_API_URL=http://signed-api-elb-source-45327119.eu-west-1.elb.amazonaws.com/ \